Tooth Pain? We’re Here to Help

 A dental emergency can feel stressful.
 At Eversmile Dental, we follow a clear process to support you from arrival through aftercare.

-Your dentist will begin with a gentle examination of your teeth, gums, and surrounding areas.
+Your dentist will begin with a clinical examination of your teeth, gums, and surrounding areas.
 We may take X-rays if needed to check for decay, cracks, or infection.
-This step provides a clear picture of what is causing your toothache.
-The exam is performed with care and attention.
-You'll be kept informed throughout, so you always know what's happening and why each step matters to your care.
+This assessment provides information about the underlying cause of your toothache and helps guide treatment planning.
+Findings and next steps will be explained clearly, so you understand how each part of the examination relates to your care.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.